masagrator/ReverseNX/README.md

 To activate loading per titleid, put empty file `titleid.flag` to `saltysd/flags/ReverseNX/`

-For global mode you can use ReverseNX-Tool
+You can use ReverseNX-Tool homebrew for easier management of both modes.

 https://github.com/masagrator/ReverseNX-Tool